AriFordsham/GHCWiki/trac-import.md

 Since trac uses a SQL database to store the data, you can import from other systems by examining the database tables.
 Just go into [ sqlite](http://www.sqlite.org/sqlite.html) command line to look at the tables and import into them from your application.

+### Using a comma delimited file - CSV

+See [ http://trac.edgewall.org/attachment/wiki/TracSynchronize/csv2trac.2.py](http://trac.edgewall.org/attachment/wiki/TracSynchronize/csv2trac.2.py) for details.
+This approach is particularly useful if one needs to enter a large number of tickets by hand. (note that the ticket type type field, (task etc...) is also needed for this script to work with more recent Trac releases)